neo3072/DS-AI-ML-Resources/README.md

 Here is a non-exaustive, work in progress repository of resources for data science, machine learning, artificial intelligence (AI), big data, and more.

-I've developed this set of resources for my [InnoArchiTech blog](http://www.innoarchitech.com/) writing, and for my personal learning and development.
+I've developed this set of resources for my [InnoArchiTech blog](http://www.innoarchitech.com/) writing, and for my personal learning, development, and use.

 Resources include all files in this repository, including the links given in this file.
 A hyperlinked <a href="#toc">table of contents</a> is provided below for your convenience.